Regulation of greenhouse gases under the Clean Air Act: Influence of stakeholders

 In his book Earth in the Balance, Al Gore observes that, "the American people often give their leaders permission to take action [on an issue] by signaling agreement in principle while reserving the right to object strenuously to each and every specific sacrifice necessary to follow through."
-As a recent illustration of Gore's point, consider the results of a public opinion poll conducted in June 2010.
+As an illustration of Gore's point, consider the results of a public opinion poll conducted in June 2010.
 One thousand people were asked the question: "How important is the issue of global warming to you personally?"
 Seventy six percent of respondents said they considered global warming to be extremely important, very important, or somewhat important.
 Sixty eight percent of people in the same survey also said that the United States should take action on global warming even if other major industrial countries such as China and India do not agree to do equally effective things.
 However, when asked, "[P]lease tell me whether you favor or oppose the federal government…[increasing] taxes on gasoline so people either drive less, or buy cars that use less gas," seventy one percent of the survey respondents said they opposed increased gasoline taxes, despite the fact that such a tax would be "one of the logical first steps" we would likely take in an effort to reduce oil consumption and address climate change.
 Thus, there is an apparent discrepancy between the public's feelings about the threat of climate change and its willingness to make personal sacrifices to address it.
 The reluctance of both the American public and Congress to make sometimes difficult choices to address climate change has left opportunities wide open for other stakeholders to influence climate change policy; among the most influential thus far are non-governmental organizations (NGOs).